Exploring Optimal Transport for Event-Level Anomaly Detection at the Large Hadron Collider

 However, this improved performance comes with some drawbacks.
-For example, one of the most popular unsupervised anomaly detection methods, the autoencoder, is known to have topological obstructions~\cite{Batson:2021agz}, is prone to high false-negative rates~\cite{gong2019memorizing}, and has difficulty identifying low-complexity anomalies~\cite{Finke:2021sdf,Dillon:2021nxw}.
-While much work has gone into addressing such concerns and developing unbiased, ML-based anomaly detection algorithms~\cite{Dillon:2022mkq, Dillon:2021nxw, Nachman:2020ccu, Freytsis:2023cjr, Fanelli:2023lmp, Belis:2023mqs, Finke:2023ltw, Golling:2023yjq, ATLAS:2023ixc, ATLAS:2023azi, Mikuni:2023tok}, the risk of additional, unknown failure modes remains.
+For example, autoencoders, one of the most popular unsupervised anomaly detection methods first used in high-energy contexts in Refs.~\cite{Heimel:2018mkt, Farina:2018fyg}, have been shown to have topological obstructions~\cite{Batson:2021agz}, are prone to high false-negative rates~\cite{gong2019memorizing}, and have difficulty identifying low-complexity anomalies~\cite{Finke:2021sdf,Dillon:2021nxw}.
+Much work has gone into addressing such concerns and developing unbiased, ML-based anomaly detection algorithms~\cite{Dillon:2022mkq, Dillon:2021nxw, Nachman:2020ccu, Freytsis:2023cjr, Fanelli:2023lmp, Belis:2023mqs, Finke:2023ltw, Golling:2023yjq, ATLAS:2023ixc, ATLAS:2023azi, Mikuni:2023tok, Fanelli:2022xwl}.
+However, given the opaque nature of ML methods, the risk of additional, unknown failure modes may still remain.
 Moreover, despite recent progress with autoencoder methods~\cite{Govorkova:2021utb, Zipper:2023ybp}, the ease of deploying state-of-the art ML methods, particularly in an online setting where storage space and computing resources are limited, remains a concern~\cite{Govorkova:2021hqu}.
-Furthermore, for many ML methods, it can be difficult to interpret learned relationships and quantify errors~\cite{Belis:2023mqs}.
-It is therefore useful to explore alternative strategies such as new representations of data that facilitate anomaly detection, either in conjunction with interpretable ML algorithms or without ML altogether.
+Furthermore, for many ML methods, it can be difficult to interpret learned relationships and quantify uncertainties~\cite{Belis:2023mqs}. \footnote{We note that recent work~\cite{Fanelli:2023lmp} has made great strides towards addressing uncertainty quantification for a particular ML model.
+Their model ELUQuant uses normalizing flows to estimate the posteriors of a physics-informed Bayesian Neural Network and is capable of capturing both aleatoric and epistemic uncertainties.} It is therefore useful to explore alternative strategies such as new representations of data that facilitate anomaly detection, either in conjunction with interpretable ML algorithms or without ML altogether.